Skip to content

 Attributes¤

-AddExclusionBounds: grpc.UnaryUnaryMultiCallable[frequenz.api.microgrid.microgrid_pb2.SetBoundsParam, google.protobuf.timestamp_pb2.Timestamp] = channel.unary_unary('/frequenz.api.microgrid.Microgrid/AddExclusionBounds', request_serializer=frequenz_dot_api_dot_microgrid_dot_microgrid__pb2.SetBoundsParam.SerializeToString, response_deserializer=google_dot_protobuf_dot_timestamp__pb2.Timestamp.FromString) instance-attribute ¤
+AddExclusionBounds: grpc.UnaryUnaryMultiCallable[frequenz.api.microgrid.microgrid_pb2.SetBoundsParam, google.protobuf.timestamp_pb2.Timestamp] = channel.unary_unary('/frequenz.api.microgrid.Microgrid/AddExclusionBounds', request_serializer=frequenz_dot_api_dot_microgrid_dot_microgrid__pb2.SetBoundsParam.SerializeToString, response_deserializer=google_dot_protobuf_dot_timestamp__pb2.Timestamp.FromString, _registered_method=True) instance-attribute ¤

 Adds exclusion bounds for a given metric of a given component, and returns the UTC timestamp until which the given exclusion bounds will stay in effect.